Skip to main content

 2. The flow highlights the Start step

-3. At each choice, select the path that matches your scenario
+3. At each Choice, select the path that matches your scenario

 4. The timeline records your choices as you progress